UPPMAX/HPC-python/docs/day4/gpu.rst

          # Remove any loaded modules and load the ones we need
          module purge  > /dev/null 2>&1
-         module load buildtool-easybuild/4.8.0-hpce082752a2 GCC/13.2.0 Python/3.11.5 SciPy-bundle/2023.11 JupyterLab/4.2.0
+         module load buildenv-gcccuda/12.9.1-gcc11-hpc1 Python/3.11.5-env-hpc1-gcc-2023b-eb

-         # Load a virtual environment where numba is installed
+         # The above modules should have numba.
+If it does not work, install numba yourself
-         # Use the one you created previously under "Install packages"
+         # or load a virtual environment where numba is installed
-         # or you can create it with the following steps:
+         # This is the steps to create it and then load:
-         # ml buildtool-easybuild/4.8.0-hpce082752a2 GCC/13.2.0 Python/3.11.5 SciPy-bundle/2023.11 JupyterLab/4.2.0
+         # ml buildenv-gcccuda/12.9.1-gcc11-hpc1 Python/3.11.5-bare-hpc1-gcc-2023b-eb
          # python -m venv mynumba
          # source mynumba/bin/activate
          # pip install numba
          #
-         source <path-to>/mynumba/bin/activate
+         # source <path-to>/mynumba/bin/activate

          # Run your Python script
          python add-list.py